 - Poly-L-lactic acid (Sculptra Aesthetic, Sculptra): $773

-These are average costs for each type of filler injection treatment; so consult your doctor for more specific costs.
+These are average costs for each type of filler injection treatment; so consult your doctor (or injection certified pharmacists) for more specific costs.

 What Should I Do Before Botox and Fillers Injection Treatment?

 - Be aware of the side effects